doironm1ATWIT/DS_Foundations_Final_Project/README.md

 ![data_screenshot](result_screenshots/random_forest.png)

 Random Forest ended up having a test accuracy score of about 87.5 percent.
 The train accuracy score on the model is about 98.4 percent.
-Since our test accuracy score is close to our train accuracy score, this tells us that random forest is a good model to use for this problem.
+Since the test accuracy score is close to the train accuracy score, this tells us that random forest is a good model to use for this problem.
 Looking at the heatmap, we can also see that this model did well with predicting our true values.

 Support Vector Classifier:
 ![data_screenshot](result_screenshots/support_vector_machine.png)

 Support Vector Classifier had a test accuracy score of about 37.5 percent.
 The training accuracy score is about 36.1.
-Since our training accuracy score is very low as well, we can determine that Support Vector Classifier will not be a good model for our data.
+Since our training accuracy score is very low as well, we can determine that Support Vector Classifier will not be a good model for this data.

 Gradient Boosting Classifier:
 ![data_screenshot](result_screenshots/gradient_boosting.png)

 Gradient Boosting Classifier has a test accuracy score of about 86.7 percent.
 The training accuracy score is about 94.5 percent.
-This is a good model for us to use due to the test accuracy score being close to the training accuracy score, and the fact that our training data was predicting about 94.5 percent of the genres.
+This is a good model for us to use due to the test accuracy score being close to the training accuracy score, and the fact that the training data was predicting about 94.5 percent of the genres.

 After the initial model testing, the two with the highest accuracy scores, and were close in score, were Random Forest and Gradient Boosting.
-We proceed next with looking at how we could adjust these parameters to allow for a higher accuracy score with these two models.
+Next, hyperparameter tuning will be used to look at how we could adjust these parameters to allow for a higher accuracy score with these two models.
 The first method that is used is GridSearchCV.

 Python Function:
 ![data_screenshot](function_screenshots/grid_search_function.png)